ajturner/Location-Info/README.md

 Location Info
 =============

 This is a simple web map interface to debug location info.
+When viewed, the map will show the location in latitude, longitude, geohash formats.
+It will also do a simple reverse geocoding lookup to find the locality, region, country and timezone information for the location.

 This map can be accessed via a few URL formats.

 Latitude and Longitude
 ----